 Gaskets are used to keep fluids in the proper areas of the engine.
 Additionally, gaskets regulate where oil flows as it is transferred throughout the engine.

 Still, gaskets only have a certain lifespan.
 They will degrade as time goes on, weakening to the point that oil can seep through.
-Generally, this shouldn’t happen before 100,000 miles but isn’t uncommon if you are hard on the engine.
+Generally, this shouldn’t happen before 100,000 miles, but it isn’t uncommon if you are hard on the engine.

 3. Broken Oil Filler Cap